Part One What is a Certified Nurse-Midwife (CNM)?

 Most APRN programs prefer candidates who have a bachelor’s degree in nursing, according to the BLS.
 Therefore, if you became an RN via an associate degree program, you will most likely have to seek out a bridge program that will allow you to go straight into a master’s program.
 Depending on the program (and whether or not you’re starting out with a bachelor’s degree), it can take two or more years to complete your degree.

-4. Become a Certified Nurse-Midwife (CNM)
+4. Earn Your Certified Nurse-Midwife (CNM) Certification

 This certification is offered by the American Midwifery Certification Board, and you’ll have to pass its national qualifying exam.
 Once this is achieved, you will be licensed to practice in all 50 states plus the District of Columbia and US territories.

-Part Five Top Certified Nurse Midwife Programs
+Top Certified Nurse Midwife Programs

 These are the top 5 best CNM programs, check out our full list of the best programs here: Best midwifery schools.